ziemekwolski/circleplayer/README.md

 The demo's current look is heavily inspired by [http://forrst.com/posts/Untitled-CJz](http://forrst.com/posts/Untitled-CJz)

 Thanks to [Jussi Kalliokoski](http://twitter.com/quinnirill) for contributing.

+## Getting Started

+Quick and Easy:

+- Look at simple-index.htm file.
+Includes examples on how to add players quickly using the simple.players.js

+More Control:

+- Check out index.html.
+This will list more verbos html which gives you more control.

 CirclePlayer is dual-licensed under the GPL and MIT licenses